Thomas-Alexandre Dumas: Commander of Cavalry in the French Campaign in Egypt

-Following the destruction of the French armada by a British fleet led by Horatio Nelson, however, Dumas was unable to get out of Egypt until March 1799.
+Following the Battle of the Nile, which destroyed the French fleet that had accompanied Napoleon's army to Egypt, Dumas was unable to get out of Egypt until March 1799.
 In August 1798, Dumas discovered a large cache of gold and jewels beneath a house in French-occupied Cairo, which he turned over to Napoleon.
-In October, he was important in putting down an anti-French revolt in Cairo by charging into the Al-Azhar Mosque on horseback.
+In October, he was important in putting down the Revolt of Cairo by charging into the Al-Azhar Mosque on horseback.
 Afterwards (according to his son, drawn largely from the memories of Dumas's aide-de-camp Dermoncourt), Napoleon told him: "I shall have a painting made of the taking of the Grand Mosque.
 Dumas, you have already posed as the central figure."
 The Girodet painting, however, which Napoleon commissioned eleven years later, shows a white man charging into the mosque.

 On 7 March 1799, Dumas boarded a small ship called the Belle Maltaise in the company of his fellow General Jean-Baptiste Manscourt du Rozoy, the geologist Déodat Gratet de Dolomieu, forty wounded French soldiers, and several Maltese and Genoan civilians.
 Dumas had sold the furnishings of his quarters in Cairo, and purchased 4,000 pounds of moka coffee; eleven Arabian horses (two stallions and nine mares) to establish breeding stock in France; and hired the ship.

 While returning to France, the ship began to sink, and Dumas had to jettison much of his cargo.
 The ship was forced by storms to land at Taranto, in the Kingdom of Naples.
 Dumas and his companions expected to get a friendly reception, having heard that the Kingdom had been overthrown by the Parthenopean Republic.
 But that short-lived republic had succumbed to an internal uprising by a local force known as the Holy Faith Army, led by Cardinal Fabrizio Ruffo, in alliance with King Ferdinand IV of the Kingdom of Naples, who was at war with France.